paulohl/hyperv-mapper/README.md

 Restrict access by IP if NAT is published externally.

-Restrict host firewall rules to trusted IP ranges if exposing RDP outside the host.\
+Restrict host firewall rules to trusted IP ranges if exposing RDP outside the host\
 _Always confirm firewall rules are scoped to trusted networks_.

 Consider disabling RDP when not actively in use for production VMs.